 You mentioned your mum?
 So I take it you brought your mum and dad back from Australia.
 That's… good, I suppose.
 I don't have any more to say about that so please excuse my lack of emotion.
 My mother wants to take the three of us on vacation so I will be heading to Diagon Alley next week to get supplies for school.
 While I'm away on vacation, I won't be owling anybody.

 P.S: I don't know what the heck you're feeding my owl, but it gained at least five pounds.
 Stop feeding my owl!

 Hermione shook her head and threw the letter onto the other two letters she had from him.
 Who was she kidding—why did she even decide to thank him for saving her life?!
 It was evident that he didn't even want to put in an effort so who was she to try.
-Grabbing the six letters she had in the box called Letters from Malfoy, Hermione flopped back down onto her bed and picked up the first letter he sent her; a response to what she had written to him.
+Grabbing the three letters she had in the box called Letters from Malfoy, Hermione flopped back down onto her bed and picked up the first letter he sent her; a response to what she had written to him.

 Three weeks ago, Hermione Granger wrote a letter that went something like...

 I know this may be an unusual owl for you.
 I mean I know I would be rather curious and worried if I was to be receiving an owl from you (as you have been a formidable enemy for the better part of six years) but I had to contact you.
 I wanted to thank you for what you did; for saving me when we were at your Manor.
 I couldn't say that I was expecting you to help.
 To be truthfully honest, I thought you were going to stand there.
 Perhaps cheer Bellatrix on.
 Is that awful of me?
 But really, can you blame me?